CosmosContracts/docs/governance/before-submitting-a-proposal.md

 ### Introduction

 Governance exists for the community of token holders to decide on key issues involving the blockchain and its development.
-This is achieved by proposing items of business to be voted on my the token holders.
+This is achieved by proposing items of business to be voted on by the token holders.

 There are four forms of governance proposal: